 Shipping basic fruits and vegetables into Turkana results in exponential price increases, often two to three times more expensive.
 Trucked produce into the marketplace on dilapidated roads make what should be a short trip from a neighboring county take over 8 hours.
 Additionally, roads are extremely hazardous, and serve as targets for demonstrations, cattle raids and roadside robberies.

-USADF’s partner, the Achukule Group, is a cooperative group of farmers who have joined forces to build the community’s access to fruit and vegetable production.
+USADF’s grantee, the Achukule Group, is a cooperative group of farmers who have joined forces to build the community’s access to fruit and vegetable production.
 Due to frequent drought, Achukule exercised climate-smart agricultural techniques, like boreholes in order to get a reliable water supply for vegetable production using a drip irrigation system and increase the area under cultivation.
 Borehole water is pumped from a raised water reservoir where water is forced into the drip lines that nourish the crops.
 Additionally, the Achukule have eliminated their need for diesel energy by applying solar energy to pump the water out of the borehole up into the tank.

 Using small parcels of land, Achukule Group members grow vegetables like tomatoes, kale, bell peppers, and eggplants, which take a short time to reach maturity, provide much needed balance to the local diet, and return a significantly higher market price than cereals.
 From their harvest 20% is consumed and the rest is sold.
 From their sale of vegetables, members get an average sales of 400,000 Kenyan shillings monthly ($4,000 US dollars) out of which half of the sales is shared equally to its 52 members; the other half of the profits are reinvesting into the purchase of inputs like seeds, pesticides and paying a security guard.
 Members use their profits to buy other food stuffs they do not produce, pay school fees for their children and meet their needs.